dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/destination.md

       )
   )
   ```
-- Via a fully qualified string to function location (can be used from `config.toml` or ENV vars).
+- Via a fully qualified string to function location (this can be set in `config.toml` or through environment variables).
 The destination function should be located in another file.
   ```py
   # file my_pipeline.py